'Bending' Pacific plate likely cause of New Zealand earthquake felt widely across Wellington, North Island, South Island

 But quakes that struck at the depth today's did still sent their seismic waves propagating to shallower parts of the great slab – which meant the quake would have been felt more strongly in Hawke's Bay and Wellington.

-Townend described the Pacific plate as cold and rigid – and acted as a "funnel" that sent seismic waves across a wider area when a quake happened.
+Townend described the Pacific plate slab as a "funnel" that sent seismic waves across a wider area when a quake happened.

+"The Pacific slab is old, cold and rigid, and transmits seismic waves very efficiently."

-He said the quake would have either resulting from the two plates rubbing together – or the Pacific plate contorting, which was the likelier scenario.
+He said the quake would have either resulted from the two plates rubbing together – or the Pacific plate contorting, which was the likelier scenario.

+The earthquake's physical orientation - or "focal mechanism" - suggested to Townend that it was reflecting stresses within the Pacific plate induced by a combination of flexure and thermal stresses.

+"The cold Pacific slab is heating up as it goes deeper and deeper into the mantle."

 Such strong deep quakes happened "intermittently" in New Zealand – although countless more would occur at that depth that were too small to be felt.